IkeHasAPlan/IkeHasAPlan.github.io/Movies.md

 Then at the end of the year, my Creative Literature teacher announced that our final project would include us making our very own movies.
 I was thrilled to put my skills to use.
-I knew that if I never touched a camera again, I would want this to be my "Magnum Opis" if you will.
+I knew that if I never touched a camera again, I would want this to be my "Magnum Opus" if you will.

 So with that, I got some buddies together and made a cheesy high school flick about a camping trip gone horribly wrong...